live4rush/podcast_transcription/README.md

 python main.py --query "your_question_here"
 ```

+On first run, this will take a very long time depending on hardware as this will query your local model to generate a summary, topics and title as well as embed the data and create the vector store.
+Every subsequent run will be faster as it will load from the previously created data.

 ## Arguments

 - --query or -q: The question you want to ask referring to the Marketing Secrets podcast.
 (Required)